Mass Times, Regularly Scheduled Sacraments, and Devotions

 - Ministries: In addition to their training, ministers have received Covid specific instructions relevant to their ministry.
 Please follow the directions of ushers.
 Altar servers may minister at the discretion of their parents.

-- Communion: Those who wish to receive communion will form a procession to the Eucharistic minister assigned to their section, and then return up the next aisle back to their seat.
+- Communion: Those who wish to receive Holy Communion will form a procession to the Eucharistic minister assigned to their section, and then return up the next aisle back to their seat.
 Please be mindful of your spacing.
-Eucharistic Ministers are to wear masks during the distribution of communion.
-Communion will be distributed in the hand only in keeping with current Diocesan guidelines.
-Distribution of the precious blood is temporarily suspended.
+Eucharistic Ministers are to sanitize their hands prior to their ministerial function and wear masks during the distribution of Communion.
+It is preferred that Holy Communion be distributed in the hand; reception on the tongue will be permitted by coming to the priest presider and preferably presenting oneself at the end of the communion line to minimize the spread of germs.
+Distribution of the Precious Blood is temporarily suspended.

 - Congregating: Congregating before or after Mass is best done in non-confined spaces and preferably outdoors.

-- Cleaning: The parish facilities continue to be cleaned regularly.
+- Cleaning: The parish facilities continue to be cleaned and sanitized regularly.

 We gratefully appreciate your understanding and cooperation as we gather as a parish family